HexagonNico/CelestialBodies/readme.md

 It can also save the mesh in the scene file for it to be reloaded the next time without being regenerated.

 Each one of these scripts will show a read-only field in the inspector to show how long it took to generate the mesh in milliseconds.

+### Solar system simulation

+The `solar_system.tscn` scene shows an example of a solar system where different celestial bodies interact with each other.
+In the editor you can see a prediction of the trajectory of each celestial body.

+You can modify the masses the and initial velocities of the celestial bodies in the scene to adjust their orbit and the editor will update the prediction in real time.

 ## Installing the addon